-The control and labelling of vegan products is a service offered by independent associations mainly based in Europe, the United States, Canada or Japan.
+The control and labelling of vegan products is a service offered by independent associations mainly based in Europe and the United States.
 The oldest vegan label dates back to the 1970s.
-The most recent is from 2017.
+The most recent is from 2021.

 There are no international or european regulations on vegan products.
 Thus, only official organizations (Vegans or Animal Rights organizations) are in a position to protect and defend this allegation.
 It is important to support them when you want to mention “vegan” on your products.

-These bodies represent the only credible experts in a position to decide on the conformity of products (is it vegan or not ?), in that they are considered official and independent (recognized by the vegan and vegetarian community).
+These bodies represent the only credible experts in a position to decide on the conformity of products (is it really vegan or not ?), in that they are considered official and independent (recognized by the vegan community).

 Interests in obtaining a vegan label

 Official labels give a higher value to the product than the information pictogram (logo without a link to an official organization).
 Indeed, official bodies carry out thorough checks (verification of ingredients and visits to operators) to validate the admissibility of the “vegan” claim in accordance with their specifications.

 An official certification is always better than a “vegan” claim.

 It is important to know that veganism is a philosophy and that the boundaries of what is acceptable to these organizations may vary according to their politics and history.

 The vegan certification procedure differs from one organization to another.
 Indeed, some labels are granted on simple declaration, others carry out in-depth controls and audits in the field.
 This sometimes explains the great differences in pricing.

 The registration period and contractual commitments also differ from one organization to another.
 Royalties are sometimes to be expected on the sale of certified products.